partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 1. Open the UnicornTrivia.xcworkspace that was generated
 1. Navigate to the root of the project and change the bundle identifier to `yourname.unicorntriva` and make sure that the Team section is set to None.
 Should look something like this:
     ![Xcode Project Configure](.images/XcodeConfigureProject.png)
+1. Change your simulator from iPhone XR to iPhone 8 - **This is important for older computers**
 1. Copy your `amplify` folder from your `AdminPanel` folder that you created in our last section and place a copy in the root directory of the iOS project.
 1. Then run `amplify configure project`.
 This will allow Amplify to generate iOS code unique to your API endpoint.
     1. Keep all your values the same except change your type of app you are building from `javascript` to `ios`.